- Open Access

 Both single- and multi-instrument proposals should be submitted online through the Virtual Unified Office (VUO).
 The best projects will be selected by peer review through an independent and international panel of experts.

-Proposals eligible for fast access proposals should have a strong motivation for applying through this channel, satisfying one or more of the following criteria:
+Proposals eligible for this fast access modality should have a strong motivation for applying through this channel, satisfying one or more of the following criteria:

 - as for regular CERIC proposals, show a multi-technique approach of a scientific problem (although fast access can be requested for a single instrument)